Israel–Gaza Conflict Information and Resources Guide

 Acknowledgements

-This guide serves as a collective project produced by the Rowan University Division of Diversity, Equity, and Inclusion (DEI) in collaboration with Rowan University Libraries and the Office of the Provost; Rowan-affiliated academic faculty; and external interfaith consultation.
+This guide serves as a collective project produced by the Rowan University Division of Inclusive Excellence, Community and Belonging (IECB) in collaboration with Rowan University Libraries and the Office of the Provost; Rowan-affiliated academic faculty; and external interfaith consultation.

 Recommended Citation

-Rowan University Division of Diversity, Equity, and Inclusion (DEI).
+Rowan University Division of Inclusive Excellence, Community and Belonging (IECB).
 Israel–Gaza Conflict Information and Resources from Rowan University.
 (2024).
 Rowan University.

 Electronic Access